PEESEgroup/PFAL-DRL/README.md

 - Scipy 1.10.1
 - Numpy 1.23.5

+## Running the code
+### Running code for single growing period (28 days)
+The files `drl_test.py` and `baseline_test.py` are used to run a simulation for a single growing period (28 days) using the DRL strategy and the baseline strategy respectively.
+To run either of the files, simply create an instance of the PFAL environment with the mean monthly outdoor temperature and outdoor relative humidity values, that is `env = PFALEnv(23, 0.79)`, and run the respective file.

+### Running code for twelve growing periods (one year)
+The file `main_simulation.py` is used to run a year-long simulation for a given location and environmental regulation system.
+The function `simulate(a,b,c)` where *a* is a LIST containing the monthly outdoor location data, *b* is a STRING indicating either 'drl' or 'baseline', and *c* is a STRING indicating the name of the location for data storage.
+An example usage is `data = simulate(weather_conditions_ithaca, 'drl', 'ithaca')`.

 ## Citation
 Please use the following citation when using the data, methods or results of this work:

+Decardi-Nelson, B., You, F. Harnessing AI to boost energy savings in plant factories for sustainable food production. *Submitted to Nature Food*.